Harissa Chicken with Rice

 A white plate with Harissa chicken and rice.

-No surprise here: I like to make my own harissa paste.
+No surprise here: I like to make my own harissa sauce.
 But if you already have a little jar lurking in your pantry, get it out.
 Once you do, you’ll have a delicious feast of a dinner on the table in under 30 minutes flat.

-Ingredient notes:
+Ingredient notes

-Step-by-step instructions:
+Step-by-step instructions

 Chunks of chicken and sliced carrots sauteing in a black skillet.